Skip to Content

 LGBTQ+ Well-being*

-VA Houston’s LGBTQ+ Veteran Care Coordinator team and Whole Health have partnered to offer classes supporting lesbian, gay, bisexual, transgender and queer Veterans’ well-being and personal development.
+VA Houston’s LGBTQ+ Veteran Care Coordinator team and Whole Health have partnered to offer classes supporting lesbian, gay, bisexual, trans-identifying and queer Veterans’ well-being and personal development.
 These classes are virtual and open to all Veterans.

 Pride and Courage